ssbc/go-ssb-room/README.md

 # Go-SSB Room

-This repository contains code for a [Secure-Scuttlebutt Room v2](github.com/ssb-ngi-pointer/rooms2/) server writen in Go.
+This repository contains code for a [Secure-Scuttlebutt Room v2](https://github.com/ssb-ngi-pointer/rooms2/) server written in Go.

 It not only includes the secret-handshake+boxstream setup and muxrpc handlers for tunneling connections but also a fully embedded http/html interface for administering the room.